takumi4424/picochu/README.md

 <img src="https://github.com/takumi4424.png" alt="takumi4424 logo" height="50" align="right">

-picoco: C/C++ build helper system for Raspberry Pi Pico
+picoco: C/C++ build helper system for RPi Pico
 =======================================================
-Now, the Raspberry Pi Pico is available :exclamation: :exclamation:
+Now, the Raspberry Pi Pico is available :exclamation: :exclamation: <br>
 I'm sure you've already bought it, and you're probably blinking your LEDs :smile:

 But...
-We don't really understand `cmake` or `make`, right?
+We don't really understand `cmake` or `make`, right? <br>
 （I'm a beginner, so I don't understand it at all :sob:）

 So, let's use this `picoco` tool to develop Raspberry Pi Pico more easily :exclamation: :exclamation:

-If you can use the `docker` command, you can quickly set up a development environment :+1:
+If you can use the `docker` command, you can quickly set up a development environment :+1: <br>
 (See: [Develop with Docker](#develop-with-docker))

 ## Table of contents